travisgoodspeed/md380tools/docs/gnuwin32.md

 Download and install python 2.7 from: https://www.python.org/downloads/ In the C:\Python27 folder, make a copy of python.exe and name it python2.exe

-Add the following to your path variable
-(Right-click Start button -> System -> Advanced System Settings -> Environment Varables -> Select Path -> Edit):
+Add the following two lines to your path variable (Right-click Start button -> System -> Advanced System Settings -> Environment Varables -> Select Path -> Edit):
-C:\Progra~1\GnuWin32\bin    [use 'Progra~1' and NOT 'Program Files' otherwise make will fail] C:\Python27
+C:\Progra~1\GnuWin32\bin    [use 'Progra~1' ('Progra~2' if 64-bit Windows) and NOT 'Program Files' otherwise make will fail] C:\Python27

 Download and install gcc-arm-none-eabi from: https://launchpad.net/gcc-arm-embedded/4.8/4.8-2014-q1-update